anirbandas18/sharenow-coding-challenge/README.md

 3. Execute `mvn clean package -e` at the root folder containing all the projects to download dependencies, build the artifacts and create respective docker images
 4. Execute `docker-compose up` at the root folder containing all the projects to start the entire microservice ecosystem
 5. Browse to `http://<HOST_SYSTEM-IP>:8761` in a browser to see if the all the services are available in EUREKA server or not
-6. Access the Swagger documentation of individual core microservices viz., car, polygon, position to execute requests as desired over `http://<HOST-SYSTEM-IP>:8081/<SERVICE-NAME>/<SERVICE-CONTEXT-PATH>/swagger-ui/`
+6. Access the Swagger documentation of individual core microservices viz., car, polygon, position in a browser to execute requests as desired over `http://<HOST-SYSTEM-IP>:8081/<SERVICE-NAME>/<SERVICE-CONTEXT-PATH>/swagger-ui.html`

 ---
 ### ARCHITECTURE
 [Click here to see](https://i.ibb.co/R0dzhpT/sharenow-coding-challenge-architecture.png)
 ![Click here to see](./scripts/sharenow-coding-challenge-architecture.png)

 ---
 ### FEATURES
 1. Search for a car by its VIN and receive the strategic polygon details that it is currently present at
 1. Search for a strategic polygon by its id or name and receive all the cars that it contains

 ---
 ### PROJECT DESCRIPTION
 | SERVICE NAME | FUNCTIONALITY | TYPE |